sirius-ms/sirius/manual/source/library.rst

   :param profile: the profile name.
 Can be one of 'qtof', 'orbitrap' or 'fticr'.
 If ommited, the default profile ('qtof') is used.

 The main functions of SIRIUS are either identifying the molecular formula of a given MS/MS experiment or computing a tree for a given molecular formula and MS/MS spectrum.
 The Sirius class provides two methods for this purpose: identify and compute.
-The basic input type is a Ms2Experiment.
+The basic input type is an Ms2Experiment.
 It can be seen as a set of MS/MS spectra derived from the same precursor as well as a MS spectrum containing this precursor peak.
 The output of Sirius is an instance of IdentificationResult, containing the score and the corresponding fragmentation tree for the candidate molecular formula.

 Create Datastructures
 **********************